Are you wanting to work with children or vulnerable people?

 If you are applying for a voluntary role, neither you or the body that is taking you on needs to pay for the DBS check.
 They are offered complimentarily by the government for volunteers.

-Remember, while DBS checks can be confusing to apply for, there are plenty of services that take the stress out of the application.
-Check out what we offer here.
+Remember, while DBS checks can be confusing to apply for, there are plenty of services that take the stress out of the DBS application.